Open-Attestation/token-registry-subgraph/README.md

 }
 ```

-* The `network` field can be any one of the many network names supported by the Graph protocol, for eg, `mainnet` for Ethereum mainnet, `matic` for Polygon, `mumbai` for Polygon Mumbai, etc.
+* The `network` field can be any one of the many network names supported by the Graph protocol, for eg, `mainnet` for Ethereum mainnet, `goerli` for Ethereum Goerli, `matic` for Polygon, `mumbai` for Polygon Mumbai, etc.
 * The `address` is the address of your Token Registry contract and `startBlock` is the start block of your contract.
 * You can index multiple Token Registry contracts by adding to the `dataSources` array